 - I had a great golfing weekend with the head of sales

 This checklist is not exhaustive, but will help clarify when not to use an ESB.
 Once you have decided that an ESB is a good fit for your project you’ll want to add additional selection criteria such as connectivity options, robustness, error management, service repository, performance, data support, etc. The important thing to remember is that there is no silver bullet for good architecture, and you need to know your architecture before making a technology decision.

 With this checklist in mind, it’s easy to see that Erik’s example never needed an ESB architecture in the first place.

 However, if the architecture looked something more like this, then an ESB would have probably been a good fit.

-Update: I have started a series of follow up post s on the topic of ESB or not to ESB that start here.
+Update: I have started a series of follow-up posts on the topic of ESB or not to ESB that starts here.